daattali/beautiful-jekyll/_posts/2019-07-26-predicting-customer-probabilities.md

 <img src="../img/blog/capstone_freshprep/model-performance.png" class="fit image">

-For the entire June 2018 to June 2019 time frame, our model has mean absolute percentage error ([MAPE](https://www.dataquest.io/blog/understanding-regression-error-metrics/)) of 4.6% on the total number of order.
-If we concentrate on dates only in 2019, in other words the more recent period where the model has more training data to work with, the error is just 1.5%.
+For the entire June 2018 to June 2019 time frame, our model has mean absolute percentage error ([MAPE](https://www.dataquest.io/blog/understanding-regression-error-metrics/)) of 4.6% on the total number of orders.
+If we concentrate on dates only in 2019, the more recent period where the model has more training data to work with, the error is just 1.5%.
 In other words: for a hypothetical week in which Fresh Prep expects 1000 orders, the error is around 15 orders.

 **Data Visualization.** We developed an interactive [Tableau](https://www.tableau.com/) dashboard to visualize the predictions.
-Below is a screenshot of the predictive pane of our dashboard (with fabricated data, to maintain confidentialty):
+Below is a screenshot of the predictive pane of our dashboard (with fabricated data, to maintain confidentiality):

 <img src="../img/blog/capstone_freshprep/dash-predictive.png" class="fit image">

 The dashboard's user can drill down into various demographics (e.g. vegetarians), focus on various demographic areas, and see the client IDs of interesting subsets of customers.

 ## What I learned

 For me, the capstone project was the ideal opportunity to revisit many of the concepts taught in the program's coursework.
-It is one thing to take coursework in data science concepts such as wrangling, regression, supervised learning, or feature selection & engineering.
+It is one thing to take courses in data science concepts such as wrangling, regression, supervised learning, or feature selection & engineering.
 It is a far more enlightening experience to actually apply these methods to real-world data for an actual organization.
 The capstone project solidified my understanding of these techniques, how to apply and interpret them, and how to choose which tools are the right ones for the problem at hand.

 Throughout the 10-week project I found myself returning to lecture notes and lab work from various courses, solidifying my knowledge of what had been learned earlier, and applying it to authentic data.
 The pace of the program in its first 8 months is quite intense, and in some cases I hadn't fully grasped some of the material.
 Capstone gave me the opportunity to return to these topics, and in a real-world applicable context, reinforce them tangibly.
 It demonstrated how the insights our team discovered might be used by the company.
 Lastly, the capstone experience made me feel on the whole much more confident in my skills as a data scientist.
 I found the experience to be genuinely rewarding and enjoyable.